-Low-GWP alternatives to high-GWP HFCs are widely and increasingly available (see Table 2).53 Alternatives to existing high-GWP HFCs fall into two basic categories: non-fluorinated substances with low-GWP, and fluorinated substances with low- to mid-range GWPs.
-The Montreal Protocol's Technology and Economic Assessment Panel (TEAP) uses the term "low-GWP' to refer to refrigerants with GWPs of 300 or lower while "moderate-GWP" refers to refrigerants with GWPs of 1,000 or lower.54 For comparison, the GWP{100-yr} of HFC-134a, one of the most commonly used high-GWP HFC refrigerants today, is 1,300.55 lowest overall impact on global warming.57 The most comprehensive way to evaluate the climate impact of any proposed refrigerant is to use Life Cycle Climate Performance (LCCP) methodology to calculate "cradle-to-grave" climate emissions for a particular refrigerant and application.
-LCCP was developed by TEAP and U.S. EPA and includes direct and indirect climate emissions, energy embodied in product materials, climate emissions during chemical manufacturing, and end-of-life loss (typically refrigerant leakage).58 See Section 5 for a discussion of the energy efficiency gains that will be catalyzed by an HFC phasedown.
+Low-GWP alternatives to high-GWP HFCs are widely and increasingly available See Table 2.63 Alternatives to existing high-GWP HFCs fall into two basic categories: non-fluorinated substances with low-GWP, and fluorinated substances with low- to mid-range GWPs.
+The Montreal Protocol's Technology and Economic Assessment Panel (TEAP) uses the term "low-GWP' to refer to refrigerants with 100-year GWPs of 300 or lower while "moderate-GWP" refers to refrigerants with GWPs of 1,000 or lower.64 For comparison, the GWP{100-yr} of HFC-134a, one of the most commonly used high-GWP HFC refrigerants today, is 1,300.65

+In sectors where a lower-GWP alternative has been identified, the next steps will be to develop equipment, gain regulatory approval, address any servicing needs, and determine if a drop-in solution is available.66 TEAP cautions that differences in energy efficiency, refrigerant charge size, and refrigerant leak rates could determine which "low-GWP" or "moderate-GWP" alternatives would have the lowest overall impact on global warming.67 The most comprehensive way to evaluate the climate impact of any proposed refrigerant is to use Life Cycle Climate Performance (LCCP) methodology to calculate "cradle-to-grave" climate emissions for a particular refrigerant and application.
+LCCP was developed by TEAP and U.S. EPA and includes direct and indirect climate emissions, energy embodied in product materials, climate emissions during chemical manufacturing, and end-of-life loss (typically refrigerant leakage).68 See Section 5 for a discussion of the energy efficiency gains that will be catalyzed by an HFC phasedown.